-- Database, Workload.
-The workload graph for the DB2 database instance. - Database, Alarms.
+- Database, Alarms.
 The number of Warning, Critical, and Fatal alarms for the DB2 database instance.
+The alarms are displayed by their severity. - the DB2 database instance.
 The alarms are displayed by their severity levels, with the aggregated number for each severity. - System Utilization, Host.
 The name of the computer on which the DB2 database instance is running. - System Utilization, CPU Load (%).
 The overall operating system CPU usage. - System Utilization, Memory (%).
 The amount of memory consumed by all OS processes (including the DB2 instance process).
 It includes both RAM resident memory and swapped memory. - System Utilization, Disk (% Busy).
 The percentage of time the busiest device spent serving system-wide I/O requests.
 This metric serves as a measure for the system I/O load. - Monitoring Status, Agent.
 The operational status of the monitoring agent.
 When the agent instance is running, hovering over the icon in the State column displays the status message Collecting Data.